todd-dsm/mac-ops/README.md

 Assuming this is a fresh macOS, run the [install prep] script to:

 * Get the latest OS Updates,
-* Install the Xcode CLI Tools, and
+* Install the Xcode CLI Tools
+* Make sure you have a Github account then attach your public ssh key to the account, and
 * Save some details about apps that are currently installed.

 ```bash